clairey-zx81/json-model/SPEC.md

 Property names are matched as follow:

 - `"!XXX"`: mandatory properties directly provided after the `!`.
-  String constants are _also_ valid mandatory properties, see below.
+  String constants (eg `_XXX` or `Zzz` with the first character a letter) are also valid mandatory properties, see below.
 - `"?XXX"`: optional properties directly provided after the `?`.
 - `"/.../"`: optional property names matching a regular expression: eg `{"/^a/": ""}` means property names starting with _a_ must have string values.